MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/azure-sql-migration-extension.md

     :::image type="content" source="media/azure-sql-migration-extension/azure-sql-migration-icon.png" alt-text="Azure SQL migration extension":::

-6. You can connect to the SQL Server instance in Azure Data Studio and either double-Select the instance name or right-Select the instance name and select **Manage** to see the instance dashboard and the **Azure SQL Migration** extension landing page.
+6. You can connect to the SQL Server instance in Azure Data Studio.
+Right-select the instance name and select **Manage** to see the instance dashboard and the **Azure SQL Migration** extension landing page.

     :::image type="content" source="media/azure-sql-migration-extension/azure-sql-migration-extension-landing-page.jpg" alt-text="Landing page":::

 > [!NOTE]
-> The Azure SQL Migration extension is supported in Azure Data Studio that is installed on a Windows Operating System.
+> The Azure SQL Migration extension requires Azure Data Studio on a Windows operating system.

 ### Set up auto update for the extension